barseghyanartur/jsphinx/README.rst

 directly into your documentation.

 ``.. literalinclude::`` itself has a ``:lines:`` option, which allows us to specify which parts of the code to show.
-That's what we do and that's what allows us to keep the primary focus on the most important parts of the code, reducing cognitive load for the reader.
+That's what we use to keep the primary focus on the most important parts of the code, reducing cognitive load for the reader.

 Consider the following code example stored in a file ``_static/py/faker_file_docx_1.py``: